-Festival weddings are fun, frivolous and playful.
-A fantastic way to bring your friends and family together to celebrate your nuptials with music, games and entertainment.
+A festival-themed wedding can be fun, frivolous, and playful.
+This a fantastic way to bring your friends and family together to celebrate your nuptials with music, games, and entertainment on your wedding day.

-Although there can be a lot to think about when planning a festival wedding, it’s also not as structured as the more traditional set up.
-This gives you freedom to be creative, imaginative and a lot more flexible with what you choose to include.
+Although there can be a lot to think about when planning a festival wedding, it’s also not as structured as the more traditional setup.
+This gives you the freedom to be creative, imaginative, and a lot more flexible with what you choose to include.

 To start you on your way to creating your own style of a festival wedding, we have a few ideas to share with you.